DeNA/Anjin/README.md

 ## Built-in Agents

-The following Agents are provided.
+The following Agent types are provided.
 These can be used as they are, or project-specific Agents can be implemented and used.

 ### UGUIMonkeyAgent